 2012 - Fuller Auto Body finished construction on an 11, 000 sq. ft expansion with a new building on a parcel of property next to the Rt.
 20 location.
 The previous 6,000 square foot shop now serves as the refinishing department and “FastLane” for smaller repairs.

 2013 - Fuller Automotive Mechanical Repair re-joins the Rt.
 20 location with a 2,000 square foot addition onto the front building.
 Currently, the 3 Acre site on Rt.
-20 houses, Fuller’s SpeeDee Oil Change and Tune Up, Fuller Automotive Mechanical Repair, Fuller Auto Body, Fuller Towing, and Fuller’s Rapid Auto Rental.
+20 houses, Fuller’s SpeeDee Oil Change, Fuller Automotive Mechanical Repair, Fuller Auto Body, Fuller Towing, and Fuller’s Rapid Auto Rental.
 One stop shopping for all of our customers automobile needs!

 2015 – Fuller Auto Body expands again.
 The “Heavy Hit” collision repair relocates with the Parts Department to the adjacent property at 509 Washington St – increasing production space to an additional 7,000 square feet.